freemann350/GNS3AdvancedNetworking/README.md

 This repo is mostly used for backups due to GNS3 fidgetiness, but can be tried and tested by anyone.

 The required files can be found on this [Drive Share](https://drive.google.com/drive/folders/1aVYDkGjsylTrrPmm9Ge2ACSttrJACF8t?usp=drive_link).
+**!!
+WARNING !!
+Running all devices is hardware demanding, be at your own risk**

 EI@IPL